0x4hm3d0x/Ryuk/README.md

 1. Clone this repository to your local machine.
 2. Make sure you have Python 3.x installed.
-3. Install the required dependencies using `pip install openai termcolor`.
+3. Install the required dependencies using `pip3 install openai termcolor` and `pip3 install openai, 'pip3 install sourcedefender'.

 ## Usage